Peer-to-Peer Learning Alliances

 As a part of its learning and capacity building pillar, the Astana Civil Service Hub successfully facilitates and promotes peer-to-peer learning.

-These initiatives are implemented through launching Peer Learning Alliances, created to capture tacit knowledge of practitioners (or reformers) and share between reformers best solutions for country-specific problems, as well as develop and implement “best fit” reforms.
+These initiatives are implemented through launching Peer-to-Peer (P2P) Learning Alliances, created to capture tacit knowledge of practitioners (or reformers) and share between reformers best solutions for country-specific problems, as well as develop and implement “best fit” reforms.

 Ideally, these interactions continue beyond one event and their agenda and topics for learning are defined by the participating peers themselves.
 The peers are purposefully matched to allow for greatest possible common ground and are provided with opportunities to keep the engagement going over a period of time that allows the application of the advice they receive from each other and joint review and follow-up discussion.